Construction Updates

 Underground Utilities Corporation will be installing new sewer lines and curb inlets will be installed to alleviate drainage and potential flooding issues in Northwest Hoboken.
 The goal of this project is to reduce combined sewer overflows (CSO’s) and improve the water quality of the Hudson River.

-The following construction activities and traffic management are anticipated to take place from Monday, April 28 to Friday, May 2, 2025, between the hours of 8 a.m. and 6 p.m.:
+The following construction activities and traffic management are anticipated to take place between the hours of 8 a.m. and 6 p.m., from Monday, May 19 to Friday, May 23, 2025, by Underground Utilities Corp.:

 • Installation of piles, pile caps, and concrete cradles along Jefferson Street.

-• Installation of 36" storm pipe at the intersection of 13th Street and Jefferson Street.
+• Installation of 36"/30" Storm pipe along Jefferson Street.

 • Installation of manholes and inlets along Jefferson Street.